Clicky

 • Karlynn says

 hi Sophie, if you print out the recipe card there are very specific ingredients for the stock and then there are very specific ingredients for the actual turkey soup.
-Then in the directions it is split up into directions for the stock ingredients and then it is split up into directions for the actual soup ingredients if you follow those closely there should be no problem!5 stars
+Then in the directions it is split up into directions for the stock ingredients and then it is split up into directions for the actual soup ingredients if you follow those closely there should be no problem!

 • Lorraine Estevez says